LouisMazel/maz-ui-3/packages/docs/docs/components/maz-dialog.md

 # MazDialog

-> Before you have to import the global css file in your project, follow instructions in [Getting Started](/guide/getting-started.md)
+> Before you have to import the global css files in your project, follow instructions in [Getting Started](/maz-ui-3/guide/getting-started.html)

 ## Basic usage